OREGON.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The recovery of any forfeiture or penalty, whether given by statute or originating from a contract, not above $10,000

-• The recovery of money or damages only, when the amount claimed is not above $10,000
+• The recovery of money or damages only when the amount claimed is not above $10,000

-• To give a final ruling without action, upon the defendant’s confession for any of the cases specified above, excluding a confiscation or punishment imposed by statute.
+• To give a final ruling without action upon the defendant's confession for any of the cases specified above, excluding a confiscation or punishment imposed by statute.

-Note that the amount claimed, the property’s value, damages, or any amount in dispute does not include any amount claimed as disbursements and costs or attorney fees.
+The amount claimed, the property's value, damages, or any amount in dispute does not include any amount claimed as disbursements and costs or attorney fees.
 Justice courts do not hear claims involving false imprisonment, title to real property, libel, slander, or malicious prosecution.

 Generally, a defendant served with a small claim has 14 calendar days to file a response.
 If the court does not receive the response within the specified time, the plaintiff may request a default judgment against the defendant for the amount claimed, including filing fees, service costs, and a prevailing party fee.
 Persons filing civil cases are strongly advised to consult an attorney before commencing legal action regarding civil matters because of how complex the process can get.